 File Management becomes easy if you know the right commands.

-Sometimes, commands are also referred as "programs" since whenever you run a command, actually, it's the corresponding program code, written for the command, which is being executed.
+Sometimes, commands are also referred as “programs” since whenever you run a command, it’s the corresponding program code, written for the command, which is being executed.

 Let’s learn the must know Linux basic commands with examples: